 There was nothing which could have realistically made her insecure.
-But that made me think how even the most innocent looking gesture can have far deeper consequences.
+But that made me think how even the most innocent looking gesture can have far reaching consequences.

 You can use the same principle to deflate him.
-The most stereotypical are often the easiest to sheath with a joking semblance:
+Stereotypes are often the easiest to sheath with a joking semblance:

 - Scrawny book warm?
 Tell him if you should also carry his luggage too

 - Gym rat checking the grocery bill?
 Stroke his head and joke you’ll call an accountant to support

 - Dark BF get haughty?
 He might need some vitamin D shots

 10. Ashton Kutcher Is The Hottest (Not You)